gammapy/gammapy-meetings/README.md

 # gammapy-meetings

 This is an open repository.
-If you want to post some CTA-related results please use the following private ropsitory https://github.com/gammasky/cta-analyses
+If you want to post some CTA-related results please use the following private repository https://github.com/gammasky/cta-analyses

 This is a collection of Gammapy-related meetings in reverse chronological order.
-The regular calls happen all the two week.s
+The developpers calls happen every week on Firdays at 10am.

 Not all of those meetings are strongly focused on Gammapy, there's a range of activities from "Python bootcamps" where Gammapy was one topic to full "Gammapy